excelytte/alx-low_level_programming/README.md

-This Project discussed Pointers, Arrays and Strings
+More on Pointers and Strings